andersonwinkler/PALM/docs/user_guide.md

 #### Support for CIFTI files

 Both the surface and volume components in CIFTI files that are of the type `dtseries`, `ptseries`, `dscalar` and `pscalar` can be read directly.
 If no spatial statistics are requested (i.e., no TFCE or cluster-level inference), all “grayordinates” (whether surface or volume) are processed without any complications.
-However, when spatial statistics are requested, it is currently necessary to first manually split the CIFTI files into separate surface (GIFTI) and volume (NIFTI) components, which then can be loaded and processed (see [[Examples]])).
+However, when spatial statistics are requested, it is currently necessary to first manually split the CIFTI files into separate surface (GIFTI) and volume (NIFTI) components, which then can be loaded and processed (see examples [in this page](examples.md)).
 The [Connectome Workbench](http://www.humanconnectome.org/software/connectome-workbench.html) must be installed.
 CIFTI can be used with PALM in Octave (both Mac and Linux) and in Matlab (Linux only).

 #### Support for GIFTI files